 Withings knows what it's doing with sleep tracking - it's been doing it for years.
-The Withings Sleep system is great evidence of that fact.
+The Withings Sleep Analyzer is great evidence of that fact.
 It's a flat sensor that slips under you mattress and syncs to your phone wirelessly to deliver you daily insights.
 It'll keep track of your sleep phases and give you a sleep score each night, which is mirrored by most systems nowadays.

-It's the accuracy that gets Withigns over the line - it tracks sleep really effectively and lets you know when you've not had a good night's sleep, so that you can try to rectify it.
+It's the accuracy that gets Withings over the line - it tracks sleep really effectively and lets you know when you've not had a good night's sleep, so that you can try to rectify it.
 The fact that it's just under your bed working its magic without you worrying about switching it on or forgetting to do so is a great bonus.

 Beddit 3.5 Sleep Monitor

 Beddit's sleep tracking is so good that it got Apple to buy it out a few years ago, signalling that sleep tracking is a big business nowadays.
 Like Withings Sleep, it's a flat tracker for your bed, although it goes above your mattress, under the sheets.
 The Apple link-up makes it a great companion if you have iOS devices or an Apple Watch.

 It's a little harder to get your hands on, though, and is quite a lot more expensive - plus having it over your mattress means that sensitive sleepers may not feel it helps them relax.
 Still, it tracks a great range of data and shows it to you clearly.